S-anne-johnson/BP_reaction_Calculations_Gateway_Cloning/README.md

+The BP cloning reaction of Gateway Cloning requires that each DNA sample be concentrated enough to obtain 6-25 fmol by pipetting a minimum of 1 uL and maximum of 2 uL.
+If 6 fmol cannot be obtained from 2 uL, reaction efficiency may be negatively impacted, in which case you would need to concentrate your DNA.
+If 1 uL contains more than 25 fmol, you must dilute your sample so that 1-2 uL corresponds to 6-25 fmol.
+The purpose of this script is to automate these calculations for sample dilutions and volumes to add for the reaction.
+Note that the outputted dilutions and volumes are for a final DNA amount of 25 fmol.

 #Input: spreadsheet that contains gene names (titled "Gene name"), DNA sequences (titled "BP cloning sequence"), and measured concentrations of the samples (titled "Concentration from Nanodrop (ng/uL)")

 #The script will perform the following process: